DavidG1011/Model-Predictive-Control/README.md

 ---

 ## Model Type and Equations
+The goal is to navigate a car around a track using the Udacity term 2 simulator.
+The model must keep the car within the drivable portion of the track and also be able to accound for a 100 ms delay between model outputs and simulator response.

 This program uses a kinematic model to calculate the t + 1 state vector from the current state vector.
 The model state uses x and y for vehicle coordinates, psi for orientation angle, v for velocity, cte for cross track error, and epsi for psi error.

 The actuators for the model (steering - acceleration/braking) are respectively delta and a.
+This model uses the IPOPT and CPPAD libraries to calculate the lowest error trajectory and return the actuations needed to accomplish it.

 The update equations are as follows:

 ![alt text][image1]